-Name Principal Amount of Promissory Note Shares of Series H Preferred Stock Issued Upon Conversion of Notes(1) Shares of Common Stock Underlying Warrants Entities affiliated with Kingsbury Associates(2) \$ 1,025,000 737,410 120 Entities affiliated with Vector Fund Management(3) \$ 200,000 143,884 24 Merrill Lynch Ventures L.P., 2001 \$ 100,000 71,942 12 Kenneth E. Olson Trust dated March 16, 1989(4) \$ 100,000 71,942 12 principal amount of loan and 82 shares of common stock underlying warrants issued to Kingsbury Capital Partners, L.P., IV.
+Name Principal Amount of Promissory Note Shares of Series H Preferred Stock Issued Upon Conversion of Notes(1) Shares of Common Stock Underlying Warrants Entities affiliated with Kingsbury Associates(2) \$ 1,025,000 737,410 420 Entities affiliated with Vector Fund Management(3) \$ 200,000 143,884 83 Merrill Lynch Ventures L.P., 2001 \$ 100,000 71,942 41 Kenneth E. Olson Trust dated March 16, 1989(4) \$ 100,000 71,942 41

+- (1) Each share of Series H preferred stock is convertible into one share of our common stock. - (2) Includes (a) \$25,000 in principal amount of loan and 11 shares of common stock underlying warrants issued to Kingsbury Capital Partners, L.P.; (b) \$300,000 in principal amount of loan and 123 shares of common stock underlying warrants issued to Kingsbury Capital Partners, L.P., III; and (c) \$700,000 in principal amount of loan and 286 shares of common stock underlying warrants issued to Kingsbury Capital Partners, L.P., IV.
 Timothy J. Wollaeger, a member of our board of directors, is the general partner of Kingsbury Associates, L.P., which is a general partner of each of Kingsbury Capital Partners, L.P., Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., IV.
-Mr. Wollaeger disclaims beneficial ownership of the shares held by Kingsbury Capital Partners, L.P., Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., IV. except to the extent of his pecuniary interests in the named fund.
-Mr. Wollaeger has voting and investment power with respect to the shares held by Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., IV.
+Mr. Wollaeger disclaims beneficial ownership of the shares held by Kingsbury Capital Partners, L.P., Kingsbury Capital Partners, L.P., III and Kingsbury Capital Partners, L.P., IV, except to the extent of his pecuniary interests in the named fund.
+Mr. Wollaeger has voting and investment power with respect to the shares held by Kingsbury Capital Partners, L.P., Kingsbury Capital Partners, L.P., IV. - (3) Includes (a) \$50,000 in principal amount of loan and 21 shares of common stock underlying warrants issued to Vector Later-Stage Equity Fund II, L.P.; and (b) \$150,000 in principal amount of loan and 62 shares of common stock underlying warrants issued to Vector Later-Stage Equity Fund II (Q.P.), L.P.

-(1) Each share of Series H preferred stock is convertible into 0.29 shares of our common stock.

-Includes (a) \$25,000 in principal amount of loan and 13 shares of common stock underlying warrants issued to Kingsbury Capital Partners, L.P.; (b) \$300,000 in principal amount of loan and 35 shares of common stock underlying warrants issued to Kingsbury Capital Partners, L.P., III; and (c) \$700,000 in

-- (3) Includes (a) \$50,000 in principal amount of loan and 6 shares of common stock underlying warrants issued to Vector Later-Stage Equity Fund II, L.P.; and (b) \$150,000 in principal amount of loan and 18 shares of common stock underlying warrants issued to Vector Later-Stage Equity Fund II (Q.P.), L.P.
 Douglas Reed, a member of our board of directors, is managing director of Vector Fund Management II, LLC, which is a general partner of Vector Later-Stage Equity Fund II, L.P. and Vector Later-Stage Equity Fund II (Q.P.), L.P.
 Dr. Reed disclaims beneficial ownership of the shares held by Vector Later-Stage Equity Fund II, L.P. and Vector Later-Stage Equity Fund II (Q.P.), L.P., except to the extent of his pecuniary interests in the named fund.
-Dr. Reed may be deemed to share voting and investment power with respect to the shares held by Vector Later-Stage Equity Fund II, L.P. and Vector Later-Stage Equity Fund II (Q.P.), L.P. with the other managing director and members of the investment committee of Vector Fund Management II, LLC. - (4) Kenneth E. Olson, a member of our board of directors, is the trustee of the Kenneth E. Olson Trust dated March 16, 1989.
+Dr. Reed may be deemed to share voting and investment power with respect to the shares held by Vector Later-Stage Equity Fund II, L.P. and Vector Later-Stage Equity Fund II (Q.P.), L.P. with the other managing directors and advisors of Vector Fund Management II, LLC.

+(4) Kenneth E. Olson, a member of our board of directors, is the trustee of the Kenneth E. Olson Trust dated March 16, 1989.